zubinchopra/portaldocs/portal-sdk/templates/portalfx-telemetry-alerting-availability.md

             "environment": ["portal.azure.com"],
             "availability": [
                 {
-                    "type": "blade", // Support value, "extension", "blade" or "part" "enabled": true, // Enable or disable blade type alerts for Your_Extension_Name "criteria": [
+                    "type": "extension", // Support value, "extension", "blade" or "part" "enabled": true, // Enable or disable extension type alerts for Your_Extension_Name "criteria": [
                        ...
                     ]
                 },
+                {
+                    "type": "blade",
+                    "enabled": true,
+                    "criteria": [
                        ...
                     ]
+                }
+                ...
+            ],
+            "performance": [...], // Optional.
+Have it when you want to enable performance alerts.
+            "clientError": [...] // Optional.
         },
+        {
+            "environment": ["ms.portal.azure.com"],
+            "performance": [
+                {
                     ...
+                }
+                ...
              ]
+            ...
         }
+        ...
+    ]
+}
 ```
+Per each of those, you can define a set of criteria like the below.

+> Only blade or part is required to have a namePath property or optionally to have an exclusion property.

 ### What is environments?
 "environments" property is an array.
 Each of its elements represents a set of alerting critiera for an environment.